-Our plan offers full drug coverage in the Coverage Gap Stage for drugs on Tier 6.
-You pay \$0 for drugs on Tier 6.
-For drugs on all other tiers, you pay 25% of the negotiated price for brand name drugs (plus a portion of the dispensing fee) and no more than 25% of the price for generic drugs, as further described below.

 When you are in the Coverage Gap Stage, the Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs.
-You pay 25% of the negotiated price and a portion of the dispensing fee for brand name drugs.
+Our plan offers full drug coverage in the Coverage Gap Stage for drugs on Tier 1 and Tier 6.
+You pay \$0 for drugs on Tier 1 and Tier 6.
+For drugs on all other tiers, you pay 25% of the negotiated price for brand name drugs (plus a portion of the dispensing fee) and no more than 25% of the price for generic drugs.
 Both the amount you pay and the amount discounted by the manufacturer count toward your out-of-pocket costs as if you had paid them and moves you through the coverage gap.